First American SMS: Financial Services Integration

 TL;DR:

-- Challenge: Connect financial systems for efficient transaction processing and data exchange
+- Challenge: Connect disparate financial systems for title and settlement operations

 At a Glance